-Effective September 1, 2012, we will require written consent from a patient to release information to another party verbally.
+In September 2012, we changed our privacy practice, requiring written consent from a patient to release information to another party verbally.

 Parents and guardians of children under the age of 16 years, do not need to complete this process unless there are special circumstances such as:

 - The children do not have the same surname as the parent or guardian and it would be difficult for us to determine the relationship.

 For the purpose of privacy, children 16 years and older are treated as adults and have the right of complete privacy.
 If they wish to include their parents or guardian, they will need to complete the authorization form.